RoboticGen/Obo-Car-Micropython-SDK/README.md

 - [Git](https://git-scm.com/downloads) installed.

 > [!TIP]
-> If you have installed Docker, you may use [act](https://nektosact.com/) to run the GitHub Actions locally. 💀✅
+> If you have installed Docker, you may use [act](https://nektosact.com/) to run this GitHub Action locally. 💀✅

 ## Installation